-In Bozeman, roughly one in forty is a Realtor.
-There are plenty of licensed individuals out there, but not all have real expertise or knowledge.
+In Bozeman, roughly one in forty people is a licensed Real Estate Agent.
+There are plenty of licensed Real Estate Agents out there, but not all have real expertise or knowledge.
 These agents are hungry for business, and probably aren’t going to tell you anything negative about their exposure level without some coaxing.

 On the other hand, some Realtors are on the opposite side of the spectrum, selling over 60+ homes per year.
-This can mean they get overbooked, aren't always available, and unable to give you the attention you deserve.
-Constantly bouncing between listings can result in a distracted agent that won’t do you any good!
+This can mean they get overbooked, aren't always available, and could be unable to give you the attention you deserve.
+Constantly bouncing between listings can result in a distracted Agent that won’t do you any good!

 So, how can you tell when a Realtor is able to give the proper amount of time and keep your interests in mind?
-Well, there is no set amount of home sales that make a perfect Realtor, but many professionals would say between 20 to 50 homes per year is a good indication of a buyer's agent who is well experienced, yet still able to take on additional buyers and serve them greatly.
+Well, there is no set amount of home sales that make a perfect Realtor, but many professionals would say between 20 to 50 homes per year is a good indication of a Buyer's Agent who is well experienced, yet still able to take on additional Buyers and serve them well.

-An agent’s level of skill can vary drastically by price range.
-An agent who specifically works in the luxury market most likely isn’t a good fit to help someone in the entry-level price ranges.
+An Agent’s level of skill can vary drastically by price range.
+An Agent who specifically works in the luxury market most likely isn’t a good fit to help someone in the entry-level price range.
 They may not know how to structure offers based on the current competitiveness of that specific market.
 On the same note, a Realtor with all of their experience in the entry-level market could be totally flabbergasted working in the luxury market.

 An experienced and educated agent will use their resources to create an offer to catch the attention of the seller and be within the buyer's level of comfort.
 The agent writing your offer can impact whether or not your offer gets accepted.
 If your agent is knowledgeable about the market within your areas of interest and price range, they will know how to properly structure the offer to have the greatest level of impact when received by the seller.